"...solidarity...and love...may assert themselves secondarily as private acts of philanthropy or kindness, but they

 Before I begin, please note that if you really want to get something from this website, if you really want to start to understand the powerful ideas and agenda for unique and dramatic change presented here, I strongly recommend that you read every word at this site five times--yes, five times.
 Alright--at least three, but five is better.
 This is because the ideas presented here, or certainly some of them, will likely be new to you.
 And insofar as they're not new, the way they are combined here to form the Brotherhood of Man perspective and program for change will certainly be new to you.

 Additionally, the content here is presented in a fairly intelligent style: it is extensive, and makes use of its share of "big words."
 Moreover, many people are simply not used to reading, whether material of a more sophisticated, or simpler style.

 So again, please take your time over the next week or two, and read this entire website multiple times.
 Think about what you're reading.
 Live with these ideas for a while.
 If you follow these steps, you should find the ideas starting to sink in.
-You can then move to my far more dense and extensive original home page, or, perhaps better, first read this homepage for a variant of a relatively easy introduction to the ideas of love and brotherhood, and how they can, and must, form the basis for a new global society.
+You can then move to my far more dense and extensive original home page, or, perhaps better, first read my sister site THE AGAPE ORDER for a variant of a relatively easy introduction to the ideas of love and brotherhood, and how they can, and must, form the basis for a new global society.

 After or while reading either of these sites, or both, you may contact me for discussion or clarification.

 "Who else is gonna change the world, Marty?"